CornellNLP/ConvoKit/docs/source/fomc.rst

 Usage
 -----------

-Convert the CANDOR Corpus into ConvoKit format using this notebook `Converting FOMC Corpus to ConvoKit Format <https://github.com/CornellNLP/ConvoKit/blob/master/examples/dataset-examples/fomc/fomc_to_convokit.ipynb>`_
+Convert the FOMC Corpus into ConvoKit format using this notebook `Converting FOMC Corpus to ConvoKit Format <https://github.com/CornellNLP/ConvoKit/blob/master/examples/dataset-examples/FOMC/fomc_to_convokit.ipynb>`_

 To download directly with ConvoKit: